David-Tam/ML-Project-Enefit/README.md

 Applying XGBoost algorithm to train on the training set and generate a fit for prediction.
 Categorical data are allowed and 1500 gradient boosted trees are used with 100 early stopping rounds.
 A plot is produced to see both training and validation error.
 A horizontal bar plot is used to see the importance of feature (top 20).
 Note that MAE (L1 distance) is calculated for evaluation on the model performance.

 ### 3. LightBGM
-Similar structure as previous section, but with LightBGM algorithm.
+Similar structure as XGBoost section, but with LightBGM algorithm.